peacey/split-vpn/README.md

       * Comment out or remove the `DNS` line.
 Use the DNS settings in your `vpn.conf` file instead if you want to force your clients to use a certain DNS server.
       * Set AllowedIPs to `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` to allow all IPv4 and IPv6 traffic through the VPN.
 Do not use `0.0.0.0/0,::/0` because it will interfere with the blackhole routes and won't allow wireguard to start.
 If you prefer to use `0.0.0.0/0,::/0`, disable blackhole routes by setting `DISABLE_BLACKHOLE=1` in your `vpn.conf` file so wireguard can start successfully.
       * Remove any extra PreUp/PostUp/PreDown/PostDown lines that could interfere with the VPN script.
+      * You can remove or comment out the PreUp line if you do not want VPN-forced clients to lose Internet access if WireGuard does not start correctly.

 5. Edit the `vpn.conf` file with your desired settings.
 See the explanation of each setting [below](#configuration-variables).
 Make sure that:

+   * The option `DNS_IPV4_IP` and/or `DNS_IPV6_IP` is set to the DNS server you want to force for your clients, or set them to empty if you do not want to force any DNS.
    * The option `VPN_PROVIDER` is set to "external".
-   * The option `DEV` is set to "wg0" or your wireguard's interface (i.e. the wireguard configuration filename without .conf -- wg0 in this example).
+   * The option `VPN_ENDPOINT_IPV4` or `VPN_ENDPOINT_IPV6` is set to your WireGuard server's IP as defined in `wg0.conf`'s `Endpoint` variable.
    * The option `ROUTE_TABLE` is the same number as `Table` in your `wg0.conf` file.
-   * The option `VPN_ENDPOINT_IPV4` or `VPN_ENDPOINT_IPV6` is set to your WireGuard server's IP as defined in `wg0.conf`'s `Endpoint` variable.
+   * The option `DEV` is set to "wg0" or your interface's name if different (i.e.: the name of your .conf file).
-   * The option `DNS_IPV4_IP` and/or `DNS_IPV6_IP` is set to the DNS server you want to force for your clients, or set them to empty if you do not want to force any DNS.

 6. Run wg-quick to start wireguard with your configuration and test if the connection worked.

     ```sh
+    /mnt/data/wireguard/setup_wireguard.sh
     wg-quick up wg0.conf
     ```

+    * You can skip the first line if you already setup the wireguard module previously.
     * Type `wg` to check your WireGuard connection and make sure you received a handshake.
 No handshake indicates something is wrong with your wireguard configuration.
+Double check your configuration's Private and Public key and other variables.
     * If you need to bring down the WireGuard tunnel, run `wg-quick down wg0.conf` in this folder.
     * Note that wg-quick up/down commands need to be run from this folder so the script can pick up the correct configuration file.